vidoardes/stg_rpg/README.md

 A small text based RPG built in python, for shits and giggles.

 ## Requirements
-You will need the following:
+You will need Python 3 installed to run this game.
-* Python 3.x
-* configparser (pip install configparser)

 ## Synopsis
 Nothing Yet.